holtskinner/CS4320-FinalProject/README.md

 # Deployment

-In a UNIX terminal, run the following command in the public_html directory to install the service.
+In a Ubuntu Server 16.04 LTS terminal, run the following command to deploy the website, allow all the installations.

 ```
 sudo ./deployment.sh